chiholiu10/api-meals/README.md

 - Backed by Facebook, so the community behind this library is huge which makes it easier for Developer to solve their problem and in the end more productive.
 - Components that can be reused multiple times
 - Virtual DOM, so only the part that has changed will only be rerendered.
 Which garantees better user experience and higher app performance.
-- Size of this Singe Page application is smaller than Angular
+- Size of this Single Page application is smaller than Angular
 - To understand React it is necessarily to have a deeper understanding of vanilla JavaScript.
 So it stimulates Developers to understand what really happens under the hood.
 - In comparison to Angular the learning curve of React is not that steep.